apache/hudi/docs/_docs/0_4_docker_demo.md

 ### Step 6(a): Run Hive Queries

-With Copy-On-Write table, the read-optimized view immediately sees the changes as part of second batch once the batch got committed as each ingestion creates newer versions of parquet files.
+With Copy-On-Write table, the Snapshot query immediately sees the changes as part of second batch once the batch got committed as each ingestion creates newer versions of parquet files.

 With Merge-On-Read table, the second ingestion merely appended the batch to an unmerged delta (log) file.
-This is the time, when ReadOptimized and Realtime views will provide different results.
-ReadOptimized view will still return "10:29 am" as it will only read from the Parquet file.
-Realtime View will do on-the-fly merge and return latest committed data which is "10:59 a.m".
+This is the time, when ReadOptimized and Snapshot queries will provide different results.
+ReadOptimized query will still return "10:29 am" as it will only read from the Parquet file.
+Snapshot query will do on-the-fly merge and return latest committed data which is "10:59 a.m".

 ```java